YellingOilbird/coinsender/README.md

 - When token whitelisted by owner he actually comes to index page as pretty-view with icon and also as SELECT option

+#### Unimplemented (in-deploy)
+This is my first experience with front-end side and it goes little hard.
+But JS part is 70% done (still with several bugs on it).
+But I'm on the way to finish web and go to upgrade user vault functions and introduce rewards for most activity senders.
+For example - top 10 senders by number of send and by summ in USN will be rewarded with free-month without fees / 100 sends without fees, etc.

 #### Build the contract

     `RUSTFLAGS='-C link-arg=-s' cargo build --target wasm32-unknown-unknown --release`